Talk to sales Contact Login English

 • According to a study presented by Posist, appetizing food descriptions can provoke 45% of people to buy specific food items.

 • McDonald Paper shared that sales increased by 25% when the owner learned how to write to describe food.
-If you neglect to focus on your menu, you’re cutting down your potential sales and revenue.
+If you neglect to focus on your menu, you’re cutting down your potential sales and restaurant revenue.

 While creating your menu descriptions, try to find the right balance.
 Remember that you don’t have to use adjectives for all ingredients.
 Instead, concentrate on the ones that distinguish your dish.